mkudija/mkudija.github.io/reading-notes/_md/2021-03-05-The Deficit Myth.md

   - 6. Entitlements are propelling is toward crisis

-## Ch 1 Don't Think of a Household
+## Chapter 1: Don't Think of a Household
 - US government is the only legal issuer of USD
   - distinction between currency *users* (households, businesses, state & local governments) and currency *issuers* (federal government)
   - also don't convert currency into [gold, other currency], and don't borrow in another currency